Parent & Family Guide to Off-Campus Study

 F&M Housing

-If your student has any questions about their F&M housing before or after their off-campus study term, encourage them to contact F&M Housing at housing@fandm.edu.
+If you have any questions about your F&M housing before or after your off-campus study term, please contact F&M Housing at housing@fandm.edu.

 Finances